 Trustees are nominated by the Bishop, Archdeacon, Diocesan Synod or the ODCD Council.
 Their role is to contribute to the wellbeing and smooth running of ODCD in accordance with the constitution under the authority of the Charity Commission.
 They are also responsible for the financial running of the organisation by the approval or otherwise of the annual accounts.
 The Trustees therefore contribute to the spiritual, social and general wellbeing of the deaf and hard of hearing, and support the Chaplains to the deaf and hard of hearing across the Anglican congregations and churches of the Diocese.

-Tim was priested over 25 years ago and has served in the Diocese of Oxford for over 15 years.
+Tim was priested over 30 years ago and has served in the Diocese of Oxford for over 20 years.
 In this time, Tim has been a parish priest and a full time co-ordinating prison chaplain.
 He is currently undertaking a research degree into the faith of Christian volunteers in the community sector.
-Tim lives in Witney where he is married with three children in their twenties.
+Tim lives in Witney where he is married with three adult children.

 Tim says: “It is a privilege to Chair ODCD as it strives to live and share the Gospel together with people who have been so deeply affected by the rapid change of technology and social development in recent years.
 Therefore I believe that deaf and hard of hearing Christians may readily contribute to better communication for all Christian churches.”

 Current Council Trustees

 Revd.
 Joan Hicks

 We are always looking for people who can contribute to the aims of ODCD and support the work of the organisation, especially but not exclusively if they are part of the deaf or hard of hearing community themselves.